 In most cases, a COA or HOA has the power to place a lien on your property if you become delinquent in paying the assessments.
 Generally, the lien will automatically attach to the home from the time that the assessment comes due.

 State law and the COA or HOA’s governing documents will usually set out the type of charges that may be included in the lien.

+HOAs.
 Typically, an HOA is permitted to include the following in its lien:

 To find out which charges a particular South Carolina HOA may include in its lien, check the association's CC&Rs or other governing documents.

+COAs.
 In South Carolina, a COA’s lien is prior to all other liens, except for:

+HOAs.
 To find out the priority of an HOA lien, check the association’s governing documents.

-In South Carolina, a COA lien may foreclose its lien by filing a lawsuit (S.C.
+In South Carolina, a COA lien may foreclose its lien by filing a lawsuit.
+(S.C.
 Code Ann. § 27-31-210 (a)).
 (Learn more about general foreclosure laws and procedures in South Carolina.)